offthedial/site/src/pages/faq.md

 #### What is my 'Signal Strength'?

-Consider it an EXP bar for Off the Dial.
+Consider it like an XP bar for your involvement with Off the Dial.
 You earn 100 points for each tournament you participate in, and can earn up to 100 more depending on your placement.
 There's also roles for <Mention>@Signal Strength: 1000+</Mention> and <Mention>@Signal Strength: 5000+</Mention> if you want a meaningless amount of pointless clout, good luck!

 #### Will tournaments be streamed?